oscci/new-theme/_pages/main.md

 aim to lay the groundwork for a culture of reproducibility and open research practices in Oxford.
-To that purpose, we organise events, and have set up a network of ambassadors who provide information and urge conversation on these issues at their departments.
+To that purpose, we organise events, and have set up a network of ambassadors who provide information and initiate conversation on these issues at their departments.

 If you are passionate about open and reproducible research, do **[get involved](/new-theme/get-involved)** with the project!